Pluxmxx/Pluxmxx/README.md

 - Hi, I’m Pluxmxx
-- I’m interested in Ai Programming
+- I’m interested in Machine learning.
-- Do some project for now
+- Interesting to new project...